mir8077faiyaz/bKash_Tokenized_Checkout/README.md

 ``` </pre>

 ## Config.py
-Details of these placeholders are to be requested from bKash P&T devloper's team.
+Details of these placeholders are to be requested from bKash P&T developer's team.
 <pre>
     """Place holder for your values."""
     USERNAME = "<your_username>"